 In the end, there are too many intangibles when it comes to Charleston and Savannah.
 The best way to experience these cities is just to visit them and compare the two yourself.
 Note how each prepares local Southern food and how each has worked to preserve their respective images.

 Both the states of South Carolina and Georgia are much bigger than Charleston and Savannah.
-Consider visiting Myrtle Beach in South Carolina, which is an extremely famous beach resort.
+There are also lots of things to do in Myrtle Beach with kids.
+Consider visiting this beach resort town in South Carolina for your family getaway.